iankisali/Raspberry-Pi-Pico/README.md

 Go to run > Select interpreter > Select Micropython (Raspberry Pi Pico) as shown
 ![Image 1](Images/Image1.JPG)

-You can now access the REPL from the Shell panel, try and print out a string as shown below.
+You can now access the REPL (read–eval–print loop) from the Shell panel, try and print out a string as shown below.
 ![Image 2](Images/Image2.JPG)

 ### Blinking the LED from Thonny
+MicroPython adds hardware-specific modules, such as `machine`, that you can use to program your Raspberry Pi Pico.

+Let’s create a `machine.Pin` object to correspond with the onboard LED, which can be accessed using GPIO pin 25.
+You can use the Timer module to set a `timer` that runs a function at regular intervals If you set the value of the LED to `1`, it turns on and setting it to `0` turns it off.

+Enter the following code, make sure you tap Enter after each line
 ![Image 3](Images/Image3.JPG)

-- First save the project on your computer as a “.py” file e.g blinky.py
+- First save the project on your computer as a “.py” file e.g `blinky.py`.
+**Tip** You need to enter the `.py` file extension so that Thonny recognises the file as a Python file.
 - Navigate to File >> Save
 - Select “This computer” and save

 ![Image 4](Images/Image4.JPG)

 - To save the file onto your Raspberry Pi Pico
 - Navigate to File >> Save As
 - Select “Raspberry Pi Pico” this time.

 ![Image 5](Images/Image5.JPG)

 **Note** In order for your program to be executed every time the Pico starts your program has to be saved as “main.py”